 Another faulty assumption is that every student who enrolls is actively pursuing a degree (Habley et al., 2012).
 Some attend to upgrade their work skills or retrain by taking a course on a particular subject.
 Other students plan to transfer or swirl.
 Some may just have an intellectual curiosity that motivates them to take a particular course or two.
 Habley et al. (2012) describes that the existing framework for reporting and discussing retention on college campuses has three major limitations.
 First, institutions are held accountable for retention outcomes over which they have some influence but very little control.
 Second, the framework doesn’t account for the variety of institutional types and missions.
 Third, colleges and universities compare and compete against each other for students.
 “Students are a renewable yet finite commodity.
-Thus, institutional success is predicated on how well a college attracts and keeps students (Habley et al., 2012).”
+Thus, institutional success is predicated on how well a college attracts and keeps students” (Habley et al., 2012, p. #).

 As retention and degree completion rates have had little change in the past four decades, educational researchers have also turned to the various disciplines in an attempt to find answers (Braxton, 2000; Braxton et al., 2004; Habley et al., 2012; Tinto, 2012).
 Bean & Eaton (2002) began with the premise that participation in higher education was voluntary and that institutional policies, practices and environments could impact a student’s decision to persist or leave, but that it was still ultimately the student’s decision.
 Therefore, they attempted to identify a variety of psychological characteristics and mental processes that might contribute to or predict that decision.

 By building upon Tinto’s (1993) sociological concepts of academic and social integration and seeing them as outcomes of psychological processes, Bean & Eaton (2002) developed a psychological model of retention that operated regardless of gender, ethnicity or age.
 The flow of the model starts before a student enters college, identifying a series of entry characteristics and pre-existing attributes shaped by their prior experiences and abilities.
 These characteristics include past behavior, personality, initial self-efficacy, initial attributions, normative beliefs, coping strategies, motivation to attend, and skills and abilities.
-Then, the student attends and interacts with the bureaucratic, academic and social aspects of the institution as well as continuing to interact with people (parents, siblings, spouses, employers, old friends, faith communities) that are outside of the institution.
-While interacting with various constituents, Bean & Eaton (2002) suggest a student naturally employs a number of self-assessments, described as psychological processes, that help either connect or disconnect them with the institution.
+Then, the student attends and interacts with the bureaucratic, academic, and social aspects of the institution as well as continuing to interact with people (parents, siblings, spouses, employers, old friends, faith communities) that are outside of the institution.
+While interacting with various constituents, Bean and Eaton (2002) suggest a student naturally employs a number of self-assessments, described as psychological processes, that help either connect or disconnect them with the institution.
 One of these processes is described as positive self-efficacy, or the way that an individual perceives his or her ability to act in a certain way to assure certain outcomes.
 Another process is coping behavior or how an individual student is able to deal with stress and adapt to different environments or expectations.
-Finally, for Bean & Eaton (2002), the last process is described a locus of control, or the extent to which a student believes that they are in control of their own success and failures.
+The last process for Bean and Eaton (2002) is described as locus of control, or the extent to which students believe that they are in control of their own success and failures.
 The combination of these three processes help students shape their perceptions of college life and affects their attitudes of institutional fit and institutional loyalty.
-According to Bean & Eaton (2002), “Institutional fit and loyalty lead to the intention to persist which leads to actual persistence (p.
-77).”
+According to Bean and Eaton (2002), “Institutional fit and loyalty lead to the intention to persist which leads to actual persistence” (p.
+77).